adjust/adobe_air_sdk/README.md

 If you’ve enabled [purchase verification](https://help.adjust.com/en/article/purchase-verification), you can use the Adjust SDK to request App Store or Google Play Store purchase verification.
 There are two ways to verify purchases with the Adjust SDK.

-### <a id="verify-and-track"></a>Verify purchase and record event
+### <a id="verify-and-record"></a>Verify purchase and record event

-With this approach, you will be performing verification of your purchase and having an event tracked for that verification.
+With this approach, you will be performing verification of your purchase and having an event recorded for that verification.
 This will give you an overview later in the dashboard on the events (and assigned revenue) based on whether verification was successful or not.

 In order to do this, you need to complete your in-app purchase and then pass parameters that Adjust SDK needs out of that purchase in order to be able to try to verify the purchase.
-Once you have obtained the verification parameters the SDK needs, you can perform verification and tracking of an event by calling `verifyAndTrackAppStorePurchase` or `verifyAndTrackPlayStorePurchase` methods.
+Once you have obtained the verification parameters the SDK needs, you can perform verification and recording of an event by calling `verifyAndTrackAppStorePurchase` or `verifyAndTrackPlayStorePurchase` methods.

 Next to revenue and currency of the purchase, you need to obtain the following parameters as well: